ReactiveSets/toubkal/README.md

 XS backend runs on **Node.js** providing a scalable database, web server, validation, and authorizations.

-On the frontend, XS provides reactive controlers and views driven by dataflows.
+On the frontend, XS provides reactive controlers and views driven by reactive dataflows.
 XS can optionally be coupled with any other framework but we recommend using reactive libraries such as **AngularJS**, **Ember**, **Bacon.js**, **React**, which model is closer to XS.